TGDivy/TGDivy/README.md

 ## 💬🌞

-> We forge the chains we wear in life. ~ Charles Dickens
+> Nearly every crisis seems to be the worst one, but after it's over, it isn't so bad. ~ Harry S. Truman

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )